 Blockchain developers are often supposed to have a working knowledge of Ethereum, which is “an open-source, public, blockchain-based distributed computing platform and operating system featuring smart contract functionality.”
 Thanks to Ethereum, developers don’t need to have advanced skills related to cryptography or algorithms to build blockchain-based applications.
 This open software platform facilitates and automates much of their work.

 Similarly to Bitcoin, Ethereum is a distributed public blockchain network.
 However, instead of tracking ownership of digital currency, it runs the code behind decentralized applications.
 No wonder that engineers with Ethereum skills are in demand.
 However, similarly to the blockchain developer, Ethereum developer/engineer is not commonly considered as a separate job, but more as a skill.
-That’s why popular salary and recruitment serviced don’t provide information on its average salaries.
+That’s why popular salary and recruitment services don’t provide information on its average salaries.

 Cryptocurrency Jobs only shares an average Solidity developer salary in the United States, which is related to Ethereum and stands at $127,500 per year.